harrison001/deep-system-demos/1_bootloader/pm_demo/README.md

 ---

-⚠️ Disclaimer: This demo contains **no proprietary or confidential code**.
+⚠️ Disclaimer
-It is a clean-room educational implementation inspired by architectural
+This repository contains no proprietary or confidential code.
-patterns I designed in production environments.
+It is a clean-room educational implementation, inspired by architectural patterns originally designed for production environments.